MotoStatz

 04-06 Yamaha YZF-R1 Top Speed & Acceleration Performance Review

-Suzuki was a little slow to introduce a new sportbike to the 250 cc class providing competitors with a big advantage.
+Suzuki was a little slow to introduce a new sportbike in the 250 cc class, which handed its competitors a significant advantage.

-Well, Suzuki did have the naked Inazuma 250 but that was never really a competitor to any of the full fairing offerings from Honda and Kawasaki.
+Suzuki did offer the naked Inazuma 250, but it was never a true rival to the fully-faired models from Honda and Kawasaki.

-By the time Suzuki got around to launching a sporty learner-friendly 250, other manufacturers were moving on to larger-capacity motorcycles with more power.
+By the time Suzuki finally launched its sporty, learner-friendly 250, other manufacturers were already moving on to larger-capacity motorcycles with more power.

-The Suzuki GSX250R is primarily focused on Asian markets but has been sold all around the world as it makes a great sporty commuter and learner bike for new riders.
+The Suzuki GSX250R is primarily focused on Asian markets, but it has been sold worldwide as a great-looking sporty commuter and learner bike for new riders.

-Suzuki claimed that they designed the engine for low and mid-range and I’ll take their word for it, as engine poke does seem to fizzle out past 8000 rpm unlike other 250 cc parallel twins but does offer reasonable zip below.
+Suzuki claimed they designed the engine for strong low – and mid-range performance, and I’ll take their word for it.

-It is a smooth engine though, and definitely smooth for a parallel twin, which Suzuki claim is down to their cam profile design.
+It is a smooth engine, especially for a parallel twin.
+Suzuki attributes this smoothness to their camshaft profile design.

-Suzuki’s engine is at the lower end size-wise means that it will likely be one of the slowest in class, and perhaps even slower than the Ninja 250 and CBR250R.
+Because the Suzuki’s engine sits at the lower end of the capacity spectrum, it is likely one of the slowest bikes in the class – and possibly even slower than its direct 250 cc rivals, the Kawasaki Ninja 250 and Honda CBR250R.

 Suzuki GSX250R Dyno Curve

-You still have to work the engine and use those gears though to make anything resembling rapid progress.
+You still need to work the engine and use the gears to make any meaningful progress.

-Honda’s single-cylinder CBR250R actually makes more top-end power than the twin-cylinder Suzuki GSX250R which is a little surprising.
+Surprisingly, Honda’s single-cylinder CBR250R actually makes more top-end power than the twin-cylinder Suzuki GSX250R.

-It seems that Suzuki did not capitalise on the multi-cylinder engines’ potential to rev higher and make more power.
+It appears Suzuki did not take full advantage of the multi-cylinder engine’s potential to rev higher and produce more power.

 Suzuki GSX250R thrust curve

-The GSX250R has less power than both the Honda CBR250R and Kawasaki Ninja 250R.
+The GSX250R has less power than both the Honda CBR250R and the Kawasaki Ninja 250R.

-It’s geared a little higher than the Kawasaki Ninja 250R and slightly lower than the Honda CBR250R.
+It is geared a little higher than the Ninja 250R and slightly lower than the Honda CBR250R.
+As a result, it is weaker than the Ninja 250R at almost every speed in every gear.

-This is down to the Honda CBR250R running much longer gearing in the remaining three gears versus the GSX250R.
+This is mainly because the Honda runs much longer gearing in the top three gears compared with the GSX250R.

-For the most part, the engine does a reasonable job on the road providing your speeds are below 60 mph you can get past traffic easy enough.
+For the most part, the engine does a reasonable job on the road.
+At speeds below 60 mph, you can get past traffic easily enough.

-You only have a choice between fifth and sixth gear for highway overtaking.
-Fifth gear is actually pretty pointless to use as from 70 mph there is less acceleration available than in sixth gear.
+Fifth gear is largely pointless — from 70 mph onward, there is actually less acceleration available in fifth than in sixth.

-Using sixth gear is all you have, and even then thrust is falling away the faster you go.
+In the end, sixth gear is all you have, and even then, the thrust continues to fade the faster you go.

-Still though the little GSX250R manages to dig deep will eventually get you past that annoying slow moving car.
+Still, the little GSX250R digs deep and will eventually get you past that annoying slow-moving car.

 Speed in gears at 5000rpm